adityapanchal10/dero-hello-world/README.md

-# dero-hello-world
+# derp-hello-world

-A derp python script that prints 'Hello World'
+A derp python script that prints 'Hello World' by guessing all the characters.

+Why? you say, why not?